Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale

-In conversations with stakeholders, one should consider that large-scale vulnerability disclosure and notification may get manual or automatic responses from various communication systems in different languages.
-In most cases, we have seen English used in the responses; other languages are used as support~\cite{durumeric_heartbleed_2014,li_youve_2016,chen_cvd_2024}.
-Messages in different languages may increase the processing time and cause confusion, especially if disclosure policies are presented in non-native languages to a finder or a receiving party.
-Besides, when using stakeholders' communication systems, a finder may need to put extra effort into reformulating the messages based on the limitations of the disclosure form or editors in the provided text system~\cite{chen_cvd_2024}.
+\textbf{In conversations with stakeholders} after initiating vulnerability disclosure or notification. \begin{itemize} \item A finder should consider that large-scale vulnerability disclosure and notification may get manual or automatic responses from various communication systems in different languages.
+In most cases, we have seen English used in the responses; other languages are used as support~\cite{durumeric_heartbleed_2014,li_youve_2016,chen_cvd_2024}. \item A finder should be aware that messages in different languages may increase the processing time and cause confusion, especially if disclosure policies are presented in non-native languages to a finder or a receiving party. \item A finder may need to put extra effort into reformulating the messages based on the limitations of the disclosure form or editors in the provided text or system when using stakeholders' communication systems \cite{chen_cvd_2024}. \end{itemize}